oresttokovenko/oresttokovenko.github.io/_posts/2021-12-25-aws-data-analytics-specialty.markdown

     </div>

   - ### _Use Cases - Data Warehousing_
-    - Without unnecessary data movement use SQL to query structured and unstructered data in your data warehouse and data lake
+    - Without unnecessary data movement use SQL to query structured and unstructured data in your data warehouse and data lake
     - Redshift
-      - Query petabytes of structered, semi-structered, and unstructed data
+      - Query petabytes of structured, semi-structured, and unstructured data
         - Data Warehouse
         - Operational Database
         - S3 Data Lake using Redshift Spectrum